The Post Oak School: K-8 campus

 The K-8 campus in Bellaire had, in 2010, 3.5 acre of space.
 It began using the permanent Bellaire campus circa 1987.

 In 2013 the school received a permit to expand from the Bellaire City Government.

-Circa 2010 some residents in the nearby area complained about parking issues caused by traffic to and from the Post Oak School Bellaire campus and the adjacent Episcopal High School.

 High school and Middle School

 The Post Oak High School is a private Montessori high school in the Museum District, Houston.
-As of 2020 the director is Dr. James Quillin.
 The high school opened in the fall of 2012.

 It is the first high school to open in the Museum District and it is the third Montessori high school in Houston.

 Post Oak School began plans to establish a high school in 2010.
 In 2011 the school plans called for partnering with area medical institutions and museums.
 The school is in proximity to the Texas Medical Center.
-As of that year the tuition is $21,000 per year.
-The school plans to have a student population of 120.
-As of November 10, 2015 the high school has 51 students.
+The school has a student population of about 100.

-It also has a Middle School at the same campus in the Museum District, and it serves about 50 students as of Fall 2017.
+It also has a Middle School at the same campus in the Museum District, and it serves about 50 students as of Fall 2025.